No Pass/No Drive Law (HB 32)

 1. What does this mean for students?

 When a 15 to 17-year-old goes to a Driver Licensing Regional Office to get a permit or license, they must bring a School Compliance Verification Form.
-This form shows that the student is meeting the requirements of the No Pass/No Drive Law (KRS 159.051).
+This form indicates that the student meets the requirements of the No Pass/No Drive Law (KRS 159.051).

 2. Where do students get this form?

-Other students (including homeschoolers or alternative schooling): Get the form from your local school district office.
+• Other students (including homeschoolers or those in alternative schools): Get the form from your local school district office.

 3. What happens if a student drops out or has failing grades?